 YAD VASHEM’S “political department” and the group that visited Lithuania last week:

 Thanks to both members of the group who quietly reached out to the Defending History team for a meeting.
 As you saw, nothing but good comes from relaxed, pleasurable, respectful and frank exchange of ideas and knowledge, over a cup of coffee.
 It was sad that the group was (again) hermetically sealed from “The Second Opinion” here in Vilnius (and those Holocaust survivors who hold such opinions), as if Israeli citizens cannot be trusted to cope with a rich tapestry of opposing views when they visit Eastern Europe.
 (That various “Yiddish” institutions gleefully, at times, play the role of gatekeeper of ideas here is another issue.)
 For background on the issues from our team’s perspective, please see:

 Over the years some amazing Israeli heroes of truth and courage have indeed spoken out.

-Posted in Dovid Katz, Israel, Lithuania, Litvak Affairs, News & Views, Opinion, Vilnius Jewish Life (from 2016), World Jewish Congress (WJC) and ORT, Yad Vashem Manipulated?, Yiddish Affairs
+Posted in Dovid Katz, Israel, Lithuania, Litvak Affairs, News & Views, Opinion, World Jewish Congress (WJC) and ORT, Yad Vashem and Lithuania, Yiddish Affairs

 Tagged Chen Ivri Apter, Yad Vashem, Yad Vashem + Lithuania, Yad Vashem + politics, Yad Vashem + Vilnius, Yad Vashem educational trips, Yitzhak Arad